omerlh/compose-exercise/README.md

 ## Step 0 - Running locally
 Run the tests manually.
 To run the tests, we first need a MongoDB instance.
 * Use `docker` to run a MongoDB instance on your machine.
 Make sure you use an official image.
+Hint: Mongo is running on port 27017, make sure you publish this port.
+To test connection use one of the following:
+    * `nc -vz localhost 27017` (Linux/OSX)
+    * `Test-NetConnection -Computer localhost -Port 27017` (Windows)
-* Once MongoDB is running (make sure you can connect to it!), try to run the tests:
+* Try to run the tests:
 `yarn install && yarn test`
 * If you did everything correctly, the test will run successfully.